 Let’s explain this a little bit; supposedly, a company sold a harmful product to about 1 million customers, and the product does harm to all these one million customers.
 So now, when it comes to filing a suit, there are two options.
 The first one is that every one of those million people files individual lawsuits to the company, which will become a very tedious task to the court, and this looks impractical, or the second option is that those million people join a class action suit.
 When they enter a class action suit, they select members who will represent them in the court.
 These members will serve every member as plaintiffs that have the same problem and damages with the company.

 That’s what class action lawsuits are all about, that a small group of people brings a lawsuit affects a mass number of people.
 The essence of a class action is to reduce multiple trials for the same situation.
 Instead of the court dealing with thousands or even millions of people, one plaintiff can file a lawsuit on behalf of other members who have been affected.
 People have the right to lodge a suit against any company that harms them or violated their rights.

 Class actions are filed when damages done to the consumer is relatively small to grant a separate lawsuit.
 Class actions are also suitable when consumers want to change the policy of a particular company.
 There are a lot of cases where class actions are the best way to deal with a lawsuit.
-This involves unfair trade and marketing practices, violation of consumer privacy, illegal debt collection practices, consumer fraud practices and many other things that involve a lot of people.
+This involves unfair trade and marketing practices, violation of consumer privacy, illegal debt collection practices, consumer fraud practices, and many other things that involve many people.
 Some of the ways companies violate consumer rights include sending robot-calls, unlawful bill charges, charging customers for service that has not been offered any other situation where consumer’s rights are violated.

 Consumer Class Actions – What You Need To Know

-If you want to file a class-action lawsuit you should contact Massey & Duffy for a free consultation on how to tackle the matter effectively.
+If you want to file a class-action lawsuit, you should contact Massey & Duffy for a free consultation on how to tackle the matter effectively.